open-neuroscience-foundation/neuroscience-landscape/README.md

 > How much do we know about the brain?
 > What software is used in neuroscience?
-> What are the key labs, companies, and avenues?
+> What are the key labs?
+> Which software can I try to contribute to?
+> Which companies are in the field to keep an eye on?

 Here you may find good entrypoints to answer these questions.